 \subsubsection{RQ4: Does Paired Contamination Lead to Performance Overestimation?}

 As another kind of complete contamination, paired input-output contamination represents that both the input and output portions of testing sets have been seen by PLMs/LLMs, and they are concatenated in pairs during the pre-training stage.
-Many code intelligence tasks are very likely to involve this contamination, such as code generation, as Natural Language Descriptions (NLD) are always closely attached in front of corresponding code snippets, leading to their paired appearance in PLMs/LLMs' pre-training.
+Many code intelligence tasks are very likely to involve this contamination, such as code generation and completion, as their inputs (i.e., NL or code prefix) are always closely attached in front of corresponding outputs (i.e., code snippets) in the wild, leading to their paired appearance in PLMs/LLMs' pre-training.
 Theoretically, paired contamination is the most likely type to cause performance overestimation, and the LLM part has been investigated in \cite{riddell2024quantifying,ramos2024large}, but PLMs with pre-training, fine-tuning, and inference paradigm have not been explored.